NasirNobin/NasirNobin/README.md

 Howdy, I'm Nasir and I love to write codes since I was a kid.
-I'm very passionate about what I'm doing.
+I'm very passionate about what I do.
 Love to solve practical problems and automate stuff with coding!

 As for the technical side:
 - I'm professionally experienced in Laravel, PHP, Vue.js for building applications.